The Complete Guide to Respite Care

 Next Steps

 If you are a family caregiver, respite is not a luxury — it is a necessity.
 Start by identifying the type of respite that fits your situation, then contact local providers or your Area Agency on Aging for options and potential financial assistance.
+Taking care of yourself is one of the best things you can do for the person you care for.

 Ready to take the next step?